-Referring to figure 4-17 - Microsoft now supports the mono project (http://mono-project.com) and cross platform compatibility is significantly enhanced from previous versions of Mono.
-As is shown in the diagram, the Mono project provides CLI implementations for Apple's OS X and various Linux platforms.
-It also supports Sun Solaris, iOS, tvOS, watchOS, Nintendo Wii, and Sony PlayStation3 & 4, and a few others not listed including Microsoft Windows.
+Referring to figure 4-17 - As I write these words, the best attempt at a third party implementation of the CLI is the Xamarin's open-source Mono Project http://mono-project.org.
+(In fact, as I write these words for the second edition of this book, Mono has become quite robust and currently supports .NET 4.0.)
+As is shown in the diagram, the Mono project provides CLI implementations for Apple's OS X, various Linux platforms, Sun Solaris, and a few others not shown, including Microsoft Windows.
 Figure 4-18 shows the Robot Rat project of chapter 3 executing in the Mono environment on a Mac Pro running Apple's OS X.